juyeolEom/CS470_K_SAM/README.md

 You also can download the pre-trained K-SAM model used for CS470 final project here. <br/>
  => [Get pre-trained K-SAM model here](https://drive.google.com/file/d/1v_ABip_aG9ZD3IMxYH4qSBQI0PfuKGQw/view?usp=share_link)

+You can compare the whole generated images by assembling with **"/results/assemble.py"** You should **modify the code to fit your own datasets**.

 <br/>